-LO number Learning outcome Learning and Teaching methods Assessment methods A1 Demonstrate an understanding of core economic theories and principles.
-Teaching of economic and quantitative methods is primarily achieved by lectures supplemented by seminars, workshops and surgery sessions.
-Learning is Assessment of core principles is achieved through a mix of coursework, examination and set exercises.
+LO number Learning outcome Learning and Teaching methods Assessment methods A2 Deploy appropriate quantitative techniques that enable the understanding of central concepts in economics and finance.
+Teaching of core theories of economics and finance, as well as underpinning quantitative skills, is primarily achieved through a programme of lectures supplemented by seminars, workshops and computer labs.
+Learning is reinforced through guided independent study.
+Assessment of core economic, financial and quantitative principles is achieved through a mix of coursework, examination and set exercises.
 Coursework typically includes a mix of reports, essays and assignments.
-A2 Deploy relevant quantitative methods in the area of economics.